Champions League: Jürgen Klopp shows substance over style to break trophy drought | DW | 01.06.2019

 Jürgen Klopp's reputation was forged by his relentless pursuit of an intense, committed and entertaining style of play.
-But DW's Matt Pearson saw the German boss break his trophy drought using other qualities in Madrid.
+But in Madrid, DW's Matt Pearson saw the German boss break his trophy drought using other qualities.

 After six finals, two clubs and eight years, it turned out that what Jürgen Klopp really needed was a performance lacking the signature style that helped the German become one of the best coaches in the world.
 And an obliging, overawed opponent.